Welcome to the Deep Learning for Precision Health Lab

 Son has obtained a Ph.D. in Electrical Engineering with a focus on machine learning from the University of Texas at Arlington.
 He has developed advanced extensions to the backpropagation algorithms using second order training methods to substantially improve their convergence speed.
 He has adapted and demonstrated his approaches for both feed forward neural networks and for convolutional neural networks.
 His expertise includes Tensorflow, PyTorch, Matlab, scientific programing and cloud computing.
 His postdoctoral research focuses on additional improvements to machine learning methodology as well as their clinical applications including oncological applications and the quantitative analysis of diagnostic MRI.

-Aixa Andrade Hernandez
+Aixa X. Andrade

 Medical Physics